 "It's not going to happen overnight.
 We need to be better and we need to be faster [at addressing systemic injustice and prosecuting guilty cops]."
 See that statement along with others made by Eureka Police Chief Steve Watson at the Lost Coast Outpost.
-On Sunday, 5/31/2020 it seemed that there was an organized attempt at bringing the police and community together in solidarity to protest the murder of George Floyd.
+Last Sunday, 5/31/2020 it seemed as if there was an organized attempt at bringing local police and the community together in solidarity; to protest the murder of George Floyd.

-I was at the protest in Eureka, CA, on Saturday and admittedly didn't go Sunday because I saw a pattern emerging with a group of aggressive protesters that didn't seem to be going anywhere productive.
+I was there at the protest on Saturday, and admittedly I wasn't there Sunday because I became concerned with an emerging pattern of aggression by some protestors.
 That night there were also discussions on Facebook about what others saw both online and during the demonstration; described as tactics the organizers were using to push their own agenda effectively whitewashing the protest for their own interest.

-I was watching live feeds on a dedicated browser at home..
+I was watching live video feeds on a dedicated browser at home..

-You would think what happened next was planned, but after reaching out to Black Humboldt and Chief Steve Watson, I learned that what happened outside of the police station evolved completely in the moment.
+You would think what happened next was planned, but after reaching out to Black Humboldt and Chief Steve Watson I learned that what happened outside of the police station evolved completely in the moment.
 The fact of the matter is that a majority of people there wanted the demonstration to be peaceful.
-That in no way means that protesters are not fed up and angry, tired of dealing with a system that consistently takes from the people.
+That in no way means that protesters are not fed up and angry, they're tired of dealing with a system that consistently takes more than it gives.

-What would end up happening between demonstrators and police outside the police department was nothing short of amazing.
+What happened between demonstrators and police outside the police department was nothing short of amazing.
 Humboldt Grassroots, Black Humboldt, and the Eureka Police Department all deny organizing the meeting.
-According to Steve Watson, police were monitoring the protest when they saw the crowd marching towards the station, they decided to "take the risk" of meeting protesters with their words instead of full defense posture.
+According to Steve Watson, police were monitoring the protest when they saw the crowd marching towards the station.
+They decided to "take the risk" by meeting protesters with their words, instead of full defense posture.

 I don't know if I've ever seen such strong dialogue with authority figures go this well.
-People were able to shine a strong light on peace and communication beyond what I have seen anywhere in any situation involving uprising protest.
+Everyone involved rose to the challenge that is remaining somewhat composed during a very tense and necessary protest.
 We witnessed multiple protesters yelling directly at police sharing their thoughts, respectfully both to keeping the peace and more importantly to their feelings being honest enough to say what's really on their mind.

 Today people received the opportunity to say things like, "The reason we became violent is because we tried being peaceful, and IT DIDN'T WORK!"
 They discussed the broken criminal justice system and how it is built to profit off of oppression.
 The police chief can be heard saying that he recognizes how so many police have lost their way, and that we need to hire according to the values our community shares.

 All of our officers who spoke, firmly wanted people to know that they see themselves as tasked with keeping the peace.
-But protesters need all of us to listen more than anything, especially right now as we stand in solidarity for yet another person who's life was ended over conflict involving abuse of power.
-Truly we all need the power to take a step back, and reconnect with their community, we all need to reconnect with respecting one another.
+But protesters need all of us to listen more than anything,.
+Especially right now as we stand in solidarity for yet another person who's life ended in a conflict involving abuse of power.
+Truly we all need to take a step back and reconnect with our communities; we all need to reconnect with respecting one another.

-One of the protesters brought up the conflicts of the night before where someone was hit with a Jeep, among other clashes with police, and was responded to with "I have so much respect for that.
+One of the protesters brought up the conflicts of the night before.
+Someone was hit by a Jeep, and there were some clashes with police.
+Chief Watson responded, "I have so much respect for that.
 We desperately did not want that to happen, we seriously genuinely did everything we could to not let that happen last night."
-The police wanted to be in solidarity with the protesters but have a duty to protect our town peace and property.
+The police wanted to be in solidarity with the protesters, but have a duty to protect our towns peace and property.

-Though a majority agree'd they prefer the peaceful demonstration as opposed to violent uprising, that didn't stop people from calling things like they did saying "We're here today united as one people, as one people we're here we have the power of that unity, and nothing could break that if we say we're not going to let them break that!"
-The words are strong, and appropriate in the big picture of things I genuinely agree with what this man is saying.
+Though a majority agreed they prefer the peaceful demonstration as opposed to violent uprising, that didn't stop people from calling on each other.
+"We're here today united as one people, as one people we're here we have the power of that unity, and nothing could break that if we say we're not going to let them break that!"
+The words are strong, and appropriate in the big picture of things I genuinely agree with what this person is saying.

 "We have to be critical, now more than ever we have to be critical we need to be thinking about our actions, because we are facing a systematic destruction of our way of life.
 We need to be critical about how we are speaking to these people because we know that they have never been on our side, they have never.
 We see them saying they're proud of us, WHY?
 How?
 Why would theses people be proud of us when they're out here killing us?"